kageru/mdb-content/src/lesscode.md

 ### Automatic updates
-At first, I had the entire script run every few minutes via `cron`, but markup conversion isn’t that cheap, so I only wanted to regenerate the files if there are actually any changes.
+At first, I had the entire script run every few minutes via `cron`, but markup conversion isn’t that cheap, so I only wanted to regenerate the files if something actually changed.

 Since we’re already using git for the sources, we have everything we need.
-I simply have to check if there are changes upstream.
+I can simply check if there are changes upstream.

 ```sh
 has_updates() {